Kamilcuk/L_builtin/README.md

 With -A, create an associative array (key-value pairs with string keys) instead of an indexed array (integer indices).
 NAME (for -s/-n/-M) must be a valid shell variable name; -F takes a path; the SIZE in -M NAME:SIZE must be >= 100 bytes.

+With -p, preserve the variable's current bash value: after the binding is created the existing contents of VAR_NAME are seeded into the shared database, so they are not lost (by default binding resets the variable to empty).
+This is equivalent to binding and then assigning the old value back, but done atomically in one step.

 Examples:
   L_builtin shm bind v